Provable Training of a ReLU Gate with an Iterative Non-Gradient Algorithm: Introduction

-Firstly, we note that the conditions on the patch matrices $P_i$ and the distribution in \cite{goel2018learning} is subsumed in the consistency condition we use in Definition \ref{neurotronclass} with the $P_i$s there being generalized to the $\A_i$ matrices here and the average of the $P_i$s there being generalized to the matrix $\M$ here.
-Thus the algorithm in \cite{goel2018learning} run in the full-batch setting while the data is exactly realizable is a special case of the $\theta_{\min} =0$ case of our Theorem \ref{neuro_special}.

-Further, in contrast to \cite{goel2018learning}, in Section \ref{sample_neuro}, we point out how one can sample the matrices $\{ \A_i, i = 1,\ldots, w \}$ and the $\M$ s.t the consistency condition of Definition \ref{neurotronclass}, as required for the Neuro-Tron proof of Theorem \ref{neuro_special}, gets satisfied with high probability.

-To the best of our knowledge provable training of a finitely large neural net under agnostic data is still an open question.
-Theorem \ref{neuro_special} of ours can be seen as a step in that direction.

-Secondly, \cite{goel2018learning} also contained as a special case a solution to the problem of learning a $\relu$ gate under realizable settings but only under symmetry assumptions on the distribution.
-Specific to the marginal distribution on the data being Gaussian, works like \cite{soltanolkotabi2017learning,kalan2019fitting} had solved the same problem using gradient based methods.
+Firstly, we note that the result in \cite{goel2018learning} includes as a special case, learning a $\relu$ gate under realizable settings - but only under the assumption of the distribution being symmetric.
+Specific to the marginal distribution on the data being Gaussian, works like \cite{soltanolkotabi2017learning,kalan2019fitting} had solved the same problem using gradient-based methods.

 A notable recent progress with understanding the behaviour of (stochastic) gradient descent on a $\relu$ gate was achieved in \cite{frei2020agnostic}.
-Their Theorem D.1 (b) is solving the same question as our Theorem \ref{thm:dadushrelu:noise} Case (I) but our algorithm in this special case not only accounts for the effect of mini-batching on the convergence time but also converges exponentially faster than whats guaranteed in \cite{frei2020agnostic}.
+Their Theorem D.1 (b) is solving a similar question as our Theorem \ref{thm:dadushrelu:noise} Case (I).
+But our algorithm, in this special case, not only accounts for the effect of mini-batching on the convergence time but also converges exponentially faster than what is guaranteed in \cite{frei2020agnostic}.

-In contrast to these results cited above, (a) our assumptions on the distribution are significantly milder than all previous attempts - we only make certain non-degeneracy assumptions and (b) most significantly our Theorem \ref{thm:dadushrelu:noise} Case (II) encompasses the situation of a probabilistic adversary causing distortions to the true labels.
-(And here too we keep track of the subtleties of using mini-batches and how the mini-batch size affects the convergence time) To the best of our knowledge this is the first work to analyze training of a $\relu$ gate in any kind of adversarial setup - in particular a data-poisoning attack on the training data (labels).
+Also significantly in contrast to these previous results cited above, our Theorem \ref{thm:dadushrelu:noise} Case (II) encompasses the situation of a probabilistic adversary causing distortions to the true labels.
+To the best of our knowledge this is the first work to analyze training of a $\relu$ gate in any kind of adversarial setup - in particular a data-poisoning attack on the training data (labels).
 We also allow for the adversary to decide to attack or not using a biased coin toss whose bias is allowed to be data-dependent.

+Lastly, unlike any of these previous results, we keep track of the subtleties of using mini-batches and how the mini-batch size affects the convergence time.